doc-ai/tensorio-ios/README.md

 **Both Order and Name Matter**

 Input to a `TIOModel` may be organized by either index or name, so that both the order of the dictionaries in the *inputs* array and their names are significant.
-TensorFlow Lite tensors are accessed by index, but internally TensorIO associates a name with each index in case you prefer to send `NSDictionary` inputs to your models.
+TF Lite tensors are accessed by index, but internally TensorIO associates a name with each index in case you prefer to send `NSDictionary` inputs to your models.

 **Example**